 The NPC’s vision is to harmonise payments in the Nordics and towards the euro-zone.
-In line with this, the NPC has the ambition that the European Payments Council (EPC) SEPA Request-to-Pay (SRTP) Scheme Rulebook will be used for the Nordic region.
+In line with this, the NPC has the ambition that the European Payments Council (EPC) SEPA Request-to-Pay (SRTP) Scheme Rulebook can be used for the Nordic region.
 A pre-requisite for this is that the EPC SEPA Request-to-Pay (SRTP) Scheme Rulebook will become currency agnostic for European currencies.
 This is now decided and included in the EPC SEPA Request-to-Pay (SRTP) Scheme Rulebook version 2.0, meaning that it can be used for requesting payment initiation in the Nordic currencies Danish Kroner, Swedish Krona and Norwegian Kroner, and any other SEPA area currency.

 NPC’s work regarding RTP towards the EPC